 Combined Bank-only information is considered meaningful because only the Banks are jointly and severally liable for payment of principal and interest on Systemwide Debt Securities.
 Amounts in the Insurance Fund are included in the System's combined financial statements because, under the Farm Credit Act, these amounts can only be used for the benefit of the Banks and Associations.
 Before joint and several liability can be invoked, available amounts in the Insurance Fund would be used to make principal and interest payments on Systemwide Debt Securities.
-Combined Bank capital and the Insurance Fund decreased \$2.367 billion during 2022 \$26.837 billion at December 31, 2022, primarily due to an increase in accumulated other comprehensive loss.
-Combined Bank capital as a percentage of combined Bank assets decreased to 4.8% at December
+Combined Bank capital and the Insurance Fund increased \$3.451 billion during 2023 to \$30.288 billion at December 31, 2023.
+Combined Bank capital as a percentage of combined Bank assets increased to 5.0% at December 31, 2023, as compared with 4.8% at December 31, 2022.
+Each Bank's capital as a percentage of its assets ranged from 3.7% to 5.8% at December 31, 2023.
+(See Note 22 to the accompanying combined financial statements.)
+The Banks have implemented and continue to evaluate capital and asset management strategies to provide sufficient capacity to meet the borrowing needs of its customers and to fulfill the System's mission of providing credit to agriculture and rural America.